opendatahub-io-contrib/data-mesh-pattern/docs/1-the-rise-of-the-cluster/1-tooling-installation.md

 ## Data Mesh Platform Setup

 <p class="warn">
-    ⛷️ <b>NOTE</b> ⛷️ - You need an OpenShift 4.11+ cluster with cluster-admin privilege to run the <strong>Data Mesh Platform</strong>.
+    ⛷️ <b>NOTE</b> ⛷️ - You need an OpenShift 4.11+ cluster (the instructions target v4.13) with cluster-admin privilege to run the <strong>Data Mesh Platform</strong>.
 At a minimum, you need an AWS account and a RedHat developer account to create a Single Node OpenShift instance.
 If you are a RedHat associate or partner - login to RedHat's RHPDS system and order the "AWS Blank Open Environment" sandbox.
 If you already have admin access to an OpenShift 4.11+ cluster - you can skip the cluster install steps.
 </p>

 ![rhpds](./images/rhpds.png)